isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-find-a-roach-nest/index.md

 layout: post
 ---

 If you are reading this, you must be worried as youve seen some roaches running around your house.
 It is common knowledge that roaches love dark, moist, and dirty places.
 Could you, unknowingly, have created a nest for the roaches in your house?
 That is a tough question.
-But now, you have to find the [roach](https://pestpolicy.com/bengal-roach-spray-review/) nest and wipe out the whole population of the nasty bugs.
+But now, you have to find the [roach](https://pestpolicy.com/bengal-roach-spray-review/)nest and wipe out the whole population of the nasty bugs.

 You are asking: but how do I find the roach nest?